 — Ronke Lawal (@ronkelawal) October 15, 2020

 By nature I am a confident person but the environment and society which I have been raised in made me question that confidence many times, I am not necessarily someone who requires a vast amount of attention to validate me in fact I do not require external validation to know what I am capable of.
 I have the humility of someone who knows that nothing in life is promised and this world is tough but I have the confidence to know that I can overcome – not immediately and not easily but I can overcome.
 I am not modest about my talents; I know that I am gifted, multi-faceted and that I do not wish to be contained to the limitations of society.
-I want all Black girls and Black women who read this to know that they do not have to be modest about their talents and gifts either.
+I want all Black girls and Black women who read this to know that they do not have to be modest about their talents and gifts either – you do not have to wait for anyone to celebrate or recognise you.
 It’s absolutely OK to admit that you’re proud of yourself and even if you’re the only one in this moment who recognises it make sure you pat yourself on the back and give yourself the credit that you deserve.
 So many of us have been conditioned to downplay our achievements and accept the crumbs of opportunity that this country offers us when in fact we deserve more than crumbs we deserve the entire cake with tea.

 View this post on Instagram